Hisham ibn Abd al-Malik: Wars with the Khazars

+Byzantine frontier

 Musicians and hunting cavalryman, circa 730 CE.
 Floor fresco from Qasr al-Hayr al-Gharbi, Syria.
 National Museum, Damascus.

-On the military front his empire suffered a series of setbacks, especially in the Caucasus against the Khazars (the Battle of Marj Ardabil) and in Transoxiana against the Turgesh (the "Day of Thirst" and the Battle of the Pass).
-Hisham sent armies to end the Hindu rebellion in Sind, and was successful when the Hindu ruler Jai Singh was killed.
-This allowed the Umayyads to reassert their rule over some portions of their provinces in India.
-Some invasions of Indian kingdoms were led by the Arab governors of Sind but they were unsuccessful.

 Under Hisham's rule, regular raids against the Byzantine Empire continued.
 One regular commander of Arab forces was the redoubtable Maslama, Hisham's half-brother.
 He fought the Byzantines in 725–726 CE (A.H.
 107) and the next year captured Caesarea Mazaca.
 He also fought the Khazars in the Caucasus.
 In 728, he fought for a month against the Khaqan there and defeated him.
 Hisham's son Mu'awiya was another Arab commander in the almost-annual raids against the Byzantine Empire.
 In 728, he took the fort of Samalu in Cilicia.
 The next year Mu'awiya thrust left and Sa'id ibn Hisham right, in addition to a sea raid.
 In 731, Mu'awiya captured Kharsianon in Cappadocia.

 Mu'awiya raided the Byzantine Empire in 731–732 (A.H.
 113).
 The next year he captured Aqrun (Akroinos), while Abdallah al-Battal took a Byzantine commander prisoner.
 Mu'awiya raided Byzantium from 734–737.
 In 737, al Walid ibn al Qa'qa al-Absi led the raid against the Byzantines.
-The next year Sulayman ibn Hisham captured Sindira (Sideroun).
+The next year Sulayman ibn Hisham captured Sideroun.
 In 738–739, Maslama captured some of Cappadocia and also raided the Avars.
 Theophanes the Confessor (p.
 103) states that while some Arabs raided successfully in 739 and returned home safely, others were soundly defeated at the Battle of Akroinon.
 He records that internal Byzantine strife (the struggle between Constantine V and the usurper Artabasdos) facilitated Arab raids by Sulayman ibn Hisham in 741–742 (p.
 106) that made many Byzantines Arab captives.
 Al-Tabari refers to the same raid.

+Berber revolt

 In North Africa, Kharijite teachings combined with natural local restlessness to produce a significant Berber revolt.
 In 740, a large Berber force surrounded a loyal army at Wadi Sherif, where the loyalists fought to the death.
 Hisham dispatched a force of 27,000 Syrians, which was destroyed in 741.
 In 742 Handhala ibn Safwan began successfully, but soon was besieged in Qairawan.
 He led a desperate sortie from the city that scattered the Berbers, killing thousands and re-establishing Umayyad rule.